1978 United States Senate election in Massachusetts: Campaign

 Early in the campaign season, Brooke was considered a favorite for re-election.
 Tsongas was a relatively unknown Representative statewide and nationally, whereas Brooke remained something of an icon as the first popularly-elected black Senator and a member of Republican leadership.

 However, Brooke faced mounting scrutiny from the news media after his decision to divorce from his wife of 29 years, Remigia, in 1975.
 The couple had been separated for many years and Brooke was frequently seen in the company of other women in Washington, including Barbara Walters.
 After Senator Brooke filed for divorce, Remigia responded with a suit of her own, alleging "cruel and abusive treatment."
 While not directly addressing Brooke's divorce, Tsongas attacked Brooke as out of touch with Massachusetts voters and too "Washington-oriented."

-Both candidates were considered liberals by contemporary definition, with Brooke known as a public supporter of the women's rights movement of the time and Tsongas receiving a perfect rating from the group Americans for Democratic Action.
-Tsongas was seen as the more liberal of the two, but Brooke ultimately received the support of many liberal Democrats and civil rights leaders, including Rev. Jesse Jackson, Coretta Scott King, and Barney Frank.
+Both candidates were considered liberals by contemporary definition, with Brooke known as a public supporter of the women's rights movement of the time and both candidates receiving high ratings from the group Americans for Democratic Action, which at times rated Brooke as more liberal than his Democratic colleague Ted Kennedy.
+As senator, Tsongas was viewed by many as fiscally conservative but socially liberal - he once quipped “If anyone thinks the words 'government' and 'efficiency' belong in the same sentence, we have counselling available.”

+Tsongas was seen by the public as the more liberal of the two, but Brooke ultimately received the support of many liberal Democrats and civil rights leaders, including Rev. Jesse Jackson, Coretta Scott King, and Barney Frank.

 The issue of Brooke's divorce became more politically serious in May 1978, when The Boston Globe reported that as part of the divorce proceedings, Brooke had lied about the source of a personal loan.
 While Brooke argued that the loan had no material impact on his divorce and that he had broken no law, the Senate Ethics Committee conducted a lengthy investigation into the matter that is believed to have hurt Brooke's credibility and standing in the race.

 Race was another major issue, demonstrated by the reaction to anti-segregation busing policies in the commonwealth.
 Brooke was a major opponent of anti-busing legislation and had successfully campaigned against the Biden Amendment to end federal funding of busing programs.
 Brooke's support of busing policies likely cost him votes in Boston and other working-class white communities, which had rioted in preceding years over the issue.
 Prominent South Boston politician Louise Day Hicks decried Brooke as an "apostle of urban neglect."
 For his part, Tsongas largely avoided the busing issue, but did make the claim that voting for Brooke on the basis of his race was "the other side of racism."